 We pointed our AI employee at our own website traffic

 Most companies demo their product on fake data.
-We turned ours on ourselves: kentohq.com runs the same visitor beacon we ship to customers, and Jack — our outreach agent — works the companies that show up.
-This post is the full pipeline, the privacy lines we drew before writing the code, and why we think this is the most honest demo an agent product can give.
+We turned ours on ourselves: kentohq.com runs the same visitor beacon we ship to customers, and Jack, our outreach agent, works the companies that show up.
+This post covers the full pipeline, the privacy lines we drew before writing the code, and why we think this is the most honest demo an agent product can give.

 The idea in one sentence